Entry Points

 • @ageniti/core/cli: createCli().

-• @ageniti/core/core: runtime and action primitives such as defineAction() and createRuntime().
+• @ageniti/core/core: runtime and action primitives such as defineAction(), createRuntime(), and the ERROR_CODES constants.

 • @ageniti/core/dev: createDevServer().